ptsource/VRGrid/README.md

 # PTSource VRGrid
 ### Current version 10 released 10/11/2019 compiled under Windows 10

-PTSource VRGrid is an XML standard based markup language for representing interactive 3D and 2D with VR support.
+PTSource VRGrid is a free XML standard based markup language for representing interactive 3D and 2D with VR support.
 It includes its own scripting language for software design, and a format support for 3D models.
 The design goals of XML emphasize simplicity, generality, and usability across the Internet.
 It is a textual data format with strong support via Unicode for different human languages.

 [![Maintenance](/images/maintained.svg)]() [![Travis](/images/rust.svg)]()  [![You can download here.](/images/version-10-red.svg)](https://wiki.ptsource.eu/software/downloads)  [![You can download here.](/images/download-here-green.svg)](https://wiki.ptsource.eu/software/downloads) [![Help here.](/images/docs-here-blue.svg)](https://wiki.ptsource.eu/software/vrgrid/start)